brooth/jeta-site/mysite/home/markdown/install.md

   <h2>Installation</h2>
 </div>

-In this guide, we are goint to see how to install *Jeta* using `gradle` build system.
+In this guide, we are going to see how to install *Jeta* using `gradle` build system.
 Currently, `jCenter` repository is the way to get the artifacts.
 It may be available on `maven` repository in a future release.

 Add next lines into your `build.gradle`: